 3. The mediator usually helps each party understand the range of options, including the best alternative to a negotiated agreement.
 Often in a divorce, a party starts out with a set of ideas of what he or she wants and the party is unwilling or unable to conceive of other options or any reasons to consider other options.
 It is difficult for the attorney for such a party to bring up other options in some cases where the party is emotionally committed to a particular outcome.
 Because of the neutral role of the mediator, it is possible to explain and explore other options.
 A mediator can also help a party come up with new ideas by brainstorming with the party.

-4. An important factor for the success of mediation is that it carries a sense of finality, a feeling that the end of a nightmare may be in sight.
+4. Mediation involves a sense of finality, a feeling that the end of a nightmare may be in sight.
 In Texas, mediation usually occurs fairly late in the process and after information is exchanged between the parties in “Discovery”.
 The parties are often really ready to end the litigation.
 One of the factors that often comes into play is that parties become more willing to compromise if they see the reward of wrapping up the divorce.

-5. On a related point, when mediation occurs late in the litigation process, a settlement may be achieved because the parties may be worn down or worn out from fighting and arguing.
+5. When mediation occurs late in the litigation process, the parties may settle because they may be worn down or worn out from fighting and arguing.
 They may be spent emotionally and so is their money.
 They just are not up to fighting as much as they were originally.
-Sometimes, they have already collected their pound of flesh and they are ready to end the divorce.
+Sometimes, they have already collected their pound of flesh and they are now ready to end the divorce.

-6. Mediation is usually cheaper than a trial and in many areas is a required step before trial.
+6. Mediation is usually cheaper than a trial.
 Stable and reasonable parties (there actually are quite a few in the world) recognize the savings they can make by compromising in mediation instead of going to trial.

 7. The mediator can play devil’s advocate for both parties and educate each party about possible problems with his/her approach.
 Creating a little uncertainty, or reality, can make the parties more open to adjusting their demands, positions and solutions.
 Sometimes, a party hears a contrary view for the first time from the mediator since some attorneys are uncomfortable or unwilling to disagree with their clients.
 Or a party may have just ignored differing opinions or suggestions.